This tracks the results of the investment and keep up with news on the company and its industry.

-Since starting this account in mid-April, there has been a bit of interesting action.
-Four loans have been paid off early – not a great thing for investors because you presumably wanted to keep collecting interest instead of waiting for that money to be invested elsewhere.
-Also, returns will tend to lag in the short term because you get paid at the end of each month.
+Since starting this account in 2016, there has been a bit of interesting action.
+Twelve loans have been paid off, many of them ahead of schedule.
+While this sounds good, it’s not necessarily a great thing for investors because you presumably wanted to keep collecting interest instead of waiting for that money to be invested elsewhere.

-On the other hand, the money has automaticaly deployed across five properties, and the account value of $10,718 means that we are indeed making reasonable returns.
+Right now, the money has automatically deployed across five properties, and the account value of $11,652 means that we have made about 16.5% over 23 months.

 I set my account to “automatic investing” mode, with the following settings: